Allergies Treatment

 Common questions you may have about allergies

-Allergies are your body’s way of reacting to foreign proteins or substance AKA allergens.
-These proteins are generally harmless.
-However, your immune system often produces substances called antibodies and if you do have allergies, these antibodies may identify an allergen as harmful (even if it isn’t) thereby resulting in inflamed sinuses, airways, or skin.
+Allergies are your body's response to foreign proteins or substances known as allergens.
+These proteins are typically harmless, but your immune system may produce antibodies that mistakenly identify an allergen as harmful.
+This can lead to inflammation in the sinuses, airways, or skin.

-Symptoms can include sneezing, itchiness, cough, chest tightness, anaphylaxis, runny or stuffy nose, watery eyes, swelling, hives, rash, or wheezing.
+Common allergy symptoms include sneezing, itching, coughing, chest tightness, anaphylaxis, a runny or stuffy nose, watery eyes, swelling, hives, rashes, and wheezing.

 Not necessarily.
-Our doctors will meet with you to determine if a lab test is necessary based on your symptoms.
-However, you may need to visit a lab if your allergies are severe.
+Our doctors will assess your symptoms to decide if a lab test is needed.
+However, if your allergies are severe, a lab visit might be required.